salihgenchw/bbad/README.md

 ### `Create-React-App, React-Router (v6), React-Bootstrap, React-Loading, React-Redux, Redux-Toolkit, Redux-Thunk`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.